headshot of a white person with short brown hair wearing a coral shirt and blazer. They are posing with a scruffy white dog.

 Advocacy

 Diagnosed as autistic shortly before starting college, my experiences of disability are deeply entwined with higher education.
 My anthropological training led to both curiosity and concern about how power structures limit access to education and professional development.
 Building from my own experiences of these shortcomings, I am passionate about anti-ableist practices in academia.In 2019, I participated in the Autistic Self Advocacy Network's Autism Campus Inclusion Program, where I solidified my commitment to make college more accessible to autistic and other disabled students.
 Since then, I have led multiple campus groups, coordinated events, lectured on disability policies, and advocated for change.
 I enjoy working with student groups, university leaders, and professional organizations on topics related to disability.
 I have helped make events more accessible and inclusive, as well as guest-lectured on a range of disability-related topics.
-I am currently a board member for DREAM: Disability Rights, Education, Activism, and Mentoring.I have built my skills in legislative advocacy through trainings with the Indiana Statewide Independent Living Council and the National Association of Graduate and Professional Students.
-I serve as the Legislative Affairs Officer of the Purdue Graduate Student Government.
+I am a former board member for DREAM: Disability Rights, Education, Activism, and Mentoring.I have built my skills in legislative advocacy through trainings with the Indiana Statewide Independent Living Council and the National Association of Graduate and Professional Students.
 Though I believe that legislative advocacy alone is insufficient, I also recognize that policy has disproportionate impacts on disabled and other marginalized populations and work to reduce the harm caused by these structures.